Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Molly, a supposedly pure form of the drug MDMA, is seeing a spike in use among young people.
 Users of Molly see it as a safe, inexpensive drug with few long-term negative side effects, like addiction.
-Many celebrities, including Miley Cyrus, have quite literally been singing its praises.
-Which can be troublesome during music festival season.
+Many celebrities have quite literally been singing its praises, which can be troublesome during music festival season.

 Molly - known previously in the 1980s and ‘90s as Ecstasy - is an illegal drug and it comes with many risks.
 A mind-altering drug that is a stimulant and hallucinogenic, it boosts both serotonin and dopamine levels in the body.
 Users of the drug report feelings of happiness, euphoria, empathy, decreased anxiety and fear, as well as enhanced sensory perception, which makes it a popular dance club drug.